opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 ## Slide 5: Jigsaw Paradigm Established in Linguistics

-This idea of assembly from parts is not new; it appears explicitly in a figure in a paper from 1991, and implcitly in earlier work (when you know what to look for).
+This idea of assembly from parts is not new; it appears explicitly in a figure in a paper from 1991, and implcitly in earlier work (once you know what to look for).

 The paradigm has been repeatedly rediscovered by linguists.

 One of them, (EA Nida) spoke of assembling words into sentences the way that chemists assemble atoms into molecules.

 Bottom of the slide shows how to bridge from this approach to a statistical approach.
 It shows a maximum spanning tree parse, with the weights indicated in the links.

+The bottom image is from a PhD thesis from 1998.

 ---------------